Tram in Lodz

 A fair number of tram lines in Łódź either run on or intersect (at Piotrkowska-Centrum) the north-south Łódź Regional Tram route.

-For instance, Tram lines 2, 3, 11 run from different locations in the south of Łódź up to Manufaktura and further north.
+For instance, tram lines 2, 3, 11 and 19 run from different locations in the south of Łódź up to Manufaktura and further north.
 All of these lines run along Kościuszki Avenue and Zachodnia Street.

 Tram line 6 also runs along Kościuszki and Zachodnia.
 However, from a south to north perspective, line 6 turns right just before Manufaktura and goes around Park Staromiejski.